-Women with LCIS should have regular breast exams and breast imaging.
-You and your doctor will decide what type of breast imaging is best for you, based on your personal history as well as your breast density.
-At Memorial Sloan Kettering, we recommend a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.
+People with LCIS should have regular breast exams and breast imaging because of their higher breast cancer risk.
+You and your healthcare provider will decide what type of breast imaging is best for you, based on your personal history.
+MSK recommends you have a physical exam with a breast specialist every 6 to 12 months.
+You should also haves breast imaging every year.

 Tamoxifen and raloxifene

-Bilateral prophylactic (PRO-fih-LAK-tik) mastectomy is the surgical removal of both breasts to try to prevent breast cancer.
-This surgery is seldom used to lower the risk of breast cancer in women with LCIS.Back to top
+Some people may choose to have their breasts removed to prevent breast cancer.
+This is called a bilateral prophylactic (PRO-fih-LAK-tik) mastectomy.
+This surgery is sometimes used to lower the risk of breast cancer in people with LCIS.

 There are also lifestyle changes you can make to lower your breast cancer risk if you have LCIS.
 You can discuss these lifestyle changes with your healthcare provider.